3Com Audrey: Hacking

 After the demise of official support, the Audrey drew the attention of computer enthusiasts.
-They quickly discovered an exploit to launch a pterm session.
+They quickly discovered an exploit to launch a term session.
 Using privilege escalation techniques, the root password in the passwd file could be edited, opening the box to further experimentation.

 Many of the tools for the QNX operating system development platform were quickly adapted for use in the Audrey, including an updated web browser (Voyager), an MP3 player, digital rotating photoframe, and other applications.

 The CompactFlash slot was also investigated.
 Although it could not be used for storage expansion, the Audrey was set to flash its operating system from the slot.
 Soon, a variety of replacement OS images were distributed among enthusiasts.
-As the device could utilize an optional Ethernet connection, it was an easy task to mount a remote disk drive served up by a neighboring desktop system, thus allowing for virtually unlimited storage capability.

 Similar devices

 Devices similar to the Audrey included the i-Opener, the Virgin Webplayer and the Gateway Touch Pad.